OctopusDeploy/blog/blog/2021-02/ecs-canary-deployments/index.md

 ## The `AWS::ElasticLoadBalancingV2::ListenerRule` resource

-A listener rule is attached to a listener, and provides fine grained control over how an incoming request is matched, and how it is forwarded to a target group.
-The listener rule below matches all request paths (essentially matching all requests), and splits traffic between the blue and green target groups.
+A listener rule is attached to a listener and provides fine grained-control over how an incoming request is matched, and how the request is forwarded to a target group.
+The listener rule below matches all request paths (essentially matching all requests) and splits traffic between the blue and green target groups.

 Modifying the weights assigned to the blue and green target groups is how we achieve a blue/green or canary deployment.
 A hard cut over from the blue to the green stack achieves a traditional blue/green deployment, while gradually increasing the traffic to the green stack achieves a canary deployment: